Gulaschcowboy/checkmk_extensions/dnssec_health/README.md

 # DNSSEC health — Checkmk Special Agent

-Checkmk MKP that monitors the **DNSSEC status of arbitrary domains** (not only mail domains).
+Checkmk MKP that monitors the **DNSSEC status of arbitrary domains**.
 It runs entirely from the Checkmk site — no agent needs to be deployed on the monitored host, and it has **no Python dependencies** (pure standard library, no `dnspython`).